 The vestibule is large at the front for gear storage and once you’re inside there are 10 gear pockets to choose from and handing loops for headlamps.
-Ideal for getting back to your tent after a long hike and unpacking your valuable into the gear pockets and leaving the main bag in the spacious vestibule.
+Ideal for getting back to your tent after a long hike and unpacking your valuables into the gear pockets and leaving the main bag in the spacious vestibule.

 It’s, the sheets, inner mesh, and tent poles are made from high-quality materials that will last a long time and handle adverse weather very well.
 The only drawbacks are the storage sack is thin and could wear out fast and it’s a bit pricey.

-If you are looking for the ultimate backpacking or alpine 4 season tent then Black Diamond is a company worth checking out.
+If you are looking for the ultimate backpacking or alpine 4 season tent then Black Diamond is a tent brand worth checking out.
 The Black Diamond FirstLight 3 person tent (there is also a 2 person option) is one of the simplest tents you will ever see!

 It is also reasonably lightweight at 1745 g (3 lb 17 oz) packed weight.
 The Black Diamond FirstLight is a snap to set up in the dark or quickly in a storm or heavy snow, which is great for those arriving late at camp (while car camping perhaps) or during an unexpected downpour.